Ordering sampling rules for sequential anomaly identification under sampling constraints: Introduction

-The focus of the present paper is on a different sampling approach that goes back at least to \cite[Remark 5]{chernoff1959}.
-According to it, the choice of the sampled sources at each time instant is determined by the current order of the test statistics that correspond to the individual sources.
-Such a sampling rule, to which we refer as \textit{ordering}, prioritizes sampling from sources that have not yet provided strong evidence for the testing problem, thus, it can be more efficient than the corresponding probabilistic sampling rule.
-This intuition has been confirmed by various simulation studies in the literature (see e.g., \cite{Cohen2015active,huang2017active,Tsopela_2019}).
-However, theoretical support for ordering sampling rules has been relatively limited and restricted to specific setups.
-Specifically, a second-order asymptotic optimality analysis has been conducted in \cite{Lalley_Lorden_1986} in the context of a general controlled sensing problem.
+The focus of the present paper is on a different sampling approach, which goes back to \cite[Remark 5]{chernoff1959}.
+Specifically, we consider a family of sampling rules that choose the sources to be sampled at each instant based not only on the currently estimated anomalous subset as the probabilistic sampling rules \cite{Tsopela_2022}, but also on the ordering of the sources' test-statistics, prioritizing those with the least evidence which in many cases are the ones with small absolute value.
+For this, we refer to them as \textit{ordering} sampling rules.
+Such sampling rules have been considered in the literature mainly in the case that \textit{the number of anomalous sources is known a priori}, and have been shown in simulation studies to be more efficient than probabilistic sampling rules (see e.g., \cite{Cohen2015active,huang2017active,Tsopela_2019}).
+Intuitively, this is because the ordering rules collect samples from the sources of least evidence, whereas the probabilistic rules assign a sampling probability to almost all sources.
+On the other hand, theoretical analysis for ordering sampling rules has been limited.
+A second-order asymptotic optimality analysis has been conducted in \cite{Lalley_Lorden_1986} in the context of a general controlled sensing problem.
 When translated to our framework, this analysis requires that a \textit{single} source can be sampled at each time instant, and that it is a priori known that there is a \textit{single} anomalous source.
-Under the same setup, a first-order asymptotic analysis for the sequential anomaly identification problem has been conducted in a homogeneous setup, that is, when the testing problems in all sources are identical, in \cite{Cohen2015active,Cohen2020composite}, and under a specific non-homogeneous setup in \cite{huang2017active}.
+Under the same setup, a first-order asymptotic analysis for the sequential anomaly identification problem has been conducted when the testing problems in all sources are identical (homogeneous setup) in \cite{Cohen2015active,Cohen2020composite}, and under a specific non-homogeneous setup in \cite{huang2017active}.